 Testing is not conducted during periods of inclement weather.
 This includes, but is not limited to, rain, snow, hail, fog, smoke, and/or ash.
-The ambient air temperature must be between -6.7° C (20°F) and 37.8°C (100°F) during testing.
+Nighttime testing is conducted on the IIHS covered track and can take place during rain or snow as long as the track surface remains dry.
+The ambient air temperature must be between $-6.7^{\circ}$ C (20°F) and 37.8°C (100°F) during testing.
 Peak wind speeds must be below 10 m/s (22.4 mph) to minimize target and test vehicle disturbance.

-Ambient illumination must be at least 2,000 lux as measured on a plane parallel to the asphalt surface in the vicinity of the target.
-To prevent sun glare issues with camera-based vehicle sensors, the sun position must be \geq 15 degrees above the horizon if the test vehicle is driving into the sun.
+For daytime testing, ambient illumination must be at least 2,000 lux as measured on a plane parallel to the asphalt surface in the vicinity of the target.
+To prevent sun glare issues with camera-based vehicle sensors, the sun position must be $\geq 15$ degrees above the horizon if the test vehicle is driving into the sun.
+For nighttime testing, illumination must remain below 1 lux throughout testing.